-I am pleased to share with you our 2020 Water Quality Report, which is a testament to the hard work and dedication of our employees.
+I am pleased to share with you our 2021 Water Quality Report, which is a testament to the hard work and dedication of our employees.
 As you read through this information, you will see that we continue to supply high quality drinking water service to help keep your life flowing.

 We know that at the end of every water pipe there's a family depending on us to provide this essential service safely and reliably.
-New Jersey American Water has the expertise of more than 800 experienced professionals, the right technologies in use, and a demonstrated commitment to upgrading our infrastructure to continue to provide you with clean, safe and reliable water service.
+New Jersey American Water has the expertise of more than 850 experienced professionals, the right technologies in use, and a demonstrated commitment to upgrading our infrastructure to continue to provide you with clean, safe and reliable water service.

 QUALITY: We have an exceptional track record when it comes to drinking water regulatory compliance.
-We test for about 100 regulated contaminants, as required by state and federal drinking water standards, as well as unregulated compounds.
+We test for about 100 regulated compounds, including PFAS, as required by state and federal drinking water standards, as well as unregulated compounds.
 We are recognized as an industry leader and work cooperatively with the US EPA and the NJ DEP so that implementation of existing standards and development of new regulations produce benefits for our customers.
-In fact, we take water quality so seriously that five of our water treatment plants have been nationally recognized with Directors Awards from the U.S. EPA's Partnership for Safe Water program for surpassing federal and state drinking water standards.
+Additionally, five of our water treatment plants have been nationally recognized with Directors Awards from the U.S. EPA's Partnership for Safe Water program for surpassing federal and state drinking water standards.

-SERVICE: Last year, we invested more than \$464 million to upgrade our water and wastewater treatment and pipeline systems in the communities we serve.
+SERVICE: Last year, we invested more than \$432 million to upgrade our water and wastewater systems in the communities we serve.
 These investments allowed us to improve water quality, pressure and service reliability for our customers.
+And while our water meets standards, we are committed to removing all lead and galvanized piping from service lines and estimate that the overall effort will take less than 10 years as required by the state's new lead service line legislation.

-VALUE: While costs to provide water service continue to increase across the country, our investments, use of technologies and economies of scale help us provide high quality water service that remains an exceptional value.
-The price you pay for this essential service remains one of the lowest household utility bills.
+VALUE: While costs to provide water service continue to increase across the country, our use of technologies and economies of scale help us provide high quality service at an exceptional value, as water remains one of the lowest household utility bills.

-We hope our commitment to you and our passion for water shines through in this report detailing the source and quality of your drinking water in 2020.
+We hope our commitment to you and our passion for water shines through in this report detailing the source and quality of your drinking water in 2021.
 We will continue to work to help keep your life flowing - today, tomorrow and for future generations.